flyntcoal/wordpress/wp-content/plugins/form-maker/readme.txt

 If the installation does not succeed, please contact us for help.

-After the installation is finished, you can go ahead and start working on your forms.
+After the installation is finished, you can go ahead and start working on your contact forms.
 Navigate to **Form Maker &gt; Forms** page to build your very first form.
 Form Maker plugin provides a few sample forms, which you can quickly edit and publish.

 Using **Form Maker &gt; Forms** page, you can manage existing forms, perform Bulk Actions, such as Publish, Unpublish, Duplicate or Delete.
 Select the necessary form, choose the bulk action, then press Apply.
 Also, you can search for your form by writing its title in the top Search input.

 **Adding Fields**
 To add a new field to your form, drag New Field button to the area where you wish to place the field.
 The field editor toolbox will be opened automatically.
 Click on the field set from which you are going to choose the field, for instance, User Info Fields.
-Press Name button from this field set to add a Name input to your form.
+Press Name button from this field set to add a Name input to your contact form.
 Then click Add and the field will be placed to the area you selected initially.

 It is also possible to search among the fields when adding a new field to your form.
 Use Filter input at the top left corner of fields toolbox.
 For example, you can search &quot;phone&quot; and all Phone fields will be filtered.